 - Agree your budgets before you go for hotels and meals; camping or 4-star hotels?
 McDonalds or gourmet restaurants?

 - Remember that everything takes longer in a group – say you want to leave at 9 am; the bigger the group the less chance of it happening.
 The same with settling bills, choosing places to eat and fuelling up.
 It all takes time, so factor this into your riding day.

 - Be clear on how long you all want to ride before taking a break – be aware that smokers or coffee fiends may slow the day down with more frequent breaks

 - Racers and chasers!
 In a group, never be tempted to ride beyond your ability; it happens even to the most strong-willed, sometimes with harrowing consequences.
 We always have a rule that you do not overtake other riders within your group.

 - All fill up with fuel the night before, so you are ready to leave the next morning.
 There’s nothing worse than being raring to go to find one person has to ride around town looking for fuel before you start.

-Hopefully you’ll all remain friends and make plans for the next ride before your current tour is over!
+Hopefully you’ll be safe and all remain friends and make plans for the next ride before your current tour is over!

 Kevin and Julia